 Before the 2014 drilling campaign, the last Tar well drilled was in 2007.
 In early 2014, a reservoir simulation model was built that identified seven horizontal S3 sand drill well candidates.
 In August and September 2014, two S3 sand horizontal wells (A642 and A753) were drilled and completed.
 Wells A642 and A753 peak rates were approximately 251N/664G and 242N/701G respectively.
-Wells A642 and A753 January 2015, production rates are 57N/594G and 66N/528G respectively.
+In 2015 and 2016, six additional Tar horizontal wells were drilled and completed.
+The 2014-16 Tar campaign's per well 90-day oil/gross rate average was approximately 96N/534G.

 The primary reservoir management objective is to maximize the profitability of the Ranger West pool.
-Maximum profitability will be achieved by increasing recovery in underdeveloped blocks through identifying optimal locations for development drilling/investment wellwork combined with the right placement of injection water.
+Maximum profitability will be achieved through increasing recovery in underdeveloped blocks by identifying optimal locations for development drilling/investment wellwork combined with the right placement of injection water.
 Throughput objectives are to reach an HPVI target of at least 6.0 for each sand in all CRB's.
-As of December 2014, HPVIs range from 1 to more than 10 on an individual sand basis.
+As of December 2016, HPVIs range from 1 to more than 10 on an individual sand basis.
 As a result, oil recoveries range from values as low as 27% in some CRB's up to 48% in other CRB's.
-By ensuring that each sand reaches an HPVI target of at least 6.0, oil recoveries for individual sands should reach a minimum of 30-33% for an overall recovery in excess of 40% for the Ranger West sand.
+By ensuring that each sand reaches an HPVI target of at least 6.0. oil recoveries for individual sands should reach a minimum of 30-33% for an overall recovery in excess of 40% for the Ranger West sand.
 In the more mature blocks, maximum profitability will be achieved through minimizing the volume of low value water cycling, directing water to the remaining economic reservoir targets and targeting bypassed oil pockets with development drilling and investment wellwork projects.
-In the absence of economic options, idle wells will be abandoned to reduce future abandonment liabilities and reservoir crossflow.
+In the absence of economic options, idle wells will be abandoned to reduce future abandonment liabilities and reservoir cross-flow.
 Risk of subsidence will be minimized in all reservoir management actions.

-The Ranger West development plan includes drilling an additional 23 development wells and performing 13 investment wellwork projects in FY15/16.
+The Ranger West development plan includes drilling an additional 9 development wells and performing approximately 3 investment wellwork projects in CY17.
 The development plan will be implemented under the guidance of the reservoir management objectives discussed above.
 The best new drilling and investment wellwork locations will be evaluated and selected for inclusion in the drilling and wellwork programs based on a combination of economic and strategic criteria.
 Projects will be reviewed carefully to ensure that only projects that will be profitable even in low price environments are executed.
 Pool reviews/reservoir studies, conducted on an ongoing basis, will be used as the foundation for identifying the best drilling and wellwork opportunities and to monitor progress towards achieving reservoir management goals.